leeroybrun/glacier-vault-remove/README.md

 glacier-vault-remove
 ======================

-This tool can help you remove an Amazon Glacier vault, even if it is not empty.
+This tool can help you remove an Amazon Glacier vault, even if it's not empty.

 It will remove all archives contained inside the vault, and then remove the vault itself.